-You’ve reached the New Zealand page for the Global Research Alliance
+You’ve reached the Global Research Alliance New Zealand page

-Globally, ~14% of all greenhouse gas (GHG) emissions come from agricultural activities; in New Zealand, the figure is nearly 50% (see inventory).
-Our emissions profile, together with our well-established scientific research programmes to mitigate GHG emissions from temperate pastoral livestock systems, have made New Zealand a key contributor to the Global Research Alliance on Agricultural Greenhouse Gases (GRA).
+Globally, around 14% of all greenhouse gas emissions come from agricultural activities; in New Zealand, the figure is nearly 50% (see inventory).
+Our emissions profile and our well-established scientific research programmes to mitigate greenhouse gas emissions from temperate pastoral livestock systems have made New Zealand a key contributor to the Global Research Alliance on Agricultural Greenhouse Gases (GRA).

 New Zealand’s involvement with the GRA also provides opportunities for our scientists to collaborate with renowned institutes and researchers from around the world, and to share knowledge and expertise with the global science community.

-On this page you will find information on New Zealand’s research collaborations, and our capability building and engagement activities, to support the GRA.
+On this page, you will find New Zealand’s Research Group contacts and information on our research collaborations and capability building activities to support the GRA.